mrawesome76/hello-world/README.md

 # hello-world
 My first github repository.
-This is part of taking the cs50 "Intro to computer sciebce"
+This is part of taking the cs50 "Intro to Computer Science" I'm taking cs50 to learn more about programming so i can apply to my work.